 (a) Tools and instruments used to conduct the licensee’s third-party safety culture assessment(s).
 These could include (but are not limited to) questionnaires, interview guides, or checklists, and the charter for the assessment(s).

-(b) Documents produced by the assessment team that conducted the most recent safety culture assessment.
+(b) Documents produced by the assessment team that conducted the licensee’s most recent safety culture assessment.
 These could include (but are not limited to) an assessment plan, surveys, interview plans and reports, status memos, briefing notes, and interim and final reports.

-(c) Documents that characterize the response to the most recent safety culture assessment.
+(c) Documents that characterize the licensee’s response to the most recent safety culture assessment.
 These could include (but are not limited to) memoranda, meeting notes, corrective action program records, project plans, or other initiatives that were associated with or were initiated as a result of the assessment.

 (d) Names, qualifications, and contact information for the personnel who conducted the assessment.